 The Product Vision Board

 The product vision board captures the initial ideas and assumptions for a new product, as the following picture illustrates.

 The board above describes the overarching vision that guides the product.
 It states who should use and purchase the product (Target Group), why people would want to use and buy it (Needs), what the key product features are (Product), and why the organisation should invest money in the product (Value).

-It’s important to understand that the vision board is intended to initiate the innovation process.
+It’s important to understand that the vision board is intended to initiate the innovation and product discovery process.
 It does not want to describe the users, the product, and the business model comprehensively or in great detail.
 It rather captures the critical assumptions, those assumptions that will make or break the product.
-More information is provided later in form of the Product Canvas and the Business Model Canvas, as the following picture illustrates.
+If you want to capture how the product is monetised together with its business model, then I recommend that you either use the extended version of the vision board or complement the simple version shown above with the Business Model Canvas.

 To clarify my thoughts, I sat down and created a new product vision board.
 While I am a great fan of simple, physical tools, I decided to create an electronic vision board, as I wanted to share the board with Johan who lives in New Zealand, whereas I am based in the UK.
 Here is what I came up with:

 To create the board, I started with the vision statement keeping it intentionally broad.
 This allows me to follow the vision even if my electronic tool idea turns out to be ill conceived.
 At the same time, the vision reminds me that the new product is only means to an end: to help organisations create great products.